One secret weapon against extremism: Google ads promoting mindfulness

 Ramalingam has seen these methods work up close.
 A decade ago, as part of her graduate studies, she embedded herself among neo-Nazis in Scandinavia, where a system of counseling and exit programs was helping bring people back to sanity and family.
 In 2015, she and another counter-extremism researcher named Ross Frenett started Moonshot to drive that approach using search ads, with a name that described their far-reaching goal.
 “If we knew that that worked offline,” she says, “couldn’t we test whether this would work online?”

 What began with a focus on jihadism and European white supremacy is now part of an effort to track a nexus of extremism, conspiracy theories, and disinformation—from QAnon to child exploitation content—from Canada to Sri Lanka.
 But for Moonshot, the U.S. is a new priority.
-Last month, Ramalingam, who grew up in New Jersey, moved back to the states to open the company’s second office in D.C., where it can be closer to policy makers and practitioners.
+Last month, Ramalingam, who grew up in the states, returned to open the company’s second office in D.C., where it can be closer to policy makers and practitioners.
 The company is also dropping the acronym from its birth name, Moonshot CVE: “Countering violent extremism” has become nearly synonymous with a misguided overemphasis on Muslim communities, Ramalingam points out, and in any case, old tactics aren’t sufficient.
 As extremist ideas have stretched into the mainstream, Moonshot’s once tiny target audiences now number in the millions.

 “We can’t rely on what we knew worked when we were dealing with the dozens and the tens of people that were really on the fringes,” she says.
 “We need to be testing all sorts of new messaging.”